maxharlow/reconcile/README.md

 Parameters:
 * `apiToken` An OpenCorporates API token.
 You are [limited to 200 requests per month and 50 per day](https://api.opencorporates.com/documentation/API-Reference#usage-limits) otherwise.
 Optional.
 * `jurisdiction` If all companies have the same jurisdiction you can specify it here instead of in a column.
-Optional.
+Required unless `companyJurisdictionField` is specified.
 * `companyNumberField` Company number column.
-Optional.
-Default is `"companyNumber"`.
 * `companyJurisdictionField` Jurisdiction code column, if any.
 It should use [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
-Optional.
-Default is `"companyJurisdiction"`.
+Required unless `jurisdiction` is specified.

 Produces a CSV including columns:
 * `companyName`